-Syntax We use Clight expressions in the logic.
-Our statements' syntax is a subset of Clight's to focus on the main ideas of our program logic.
-For simplicity, loops are infinite unless they are terminated using a break statement.
-We do not consider function pointers, goto statements, continue statements, and switch statements (see Section 4.4).
+Statements We use a subset of Clight to focus on the main ideas of our program logic.

+For simplicity, all loops are infinite unless they are terminated using a break command.
+As mentioned, only variables x can appear on the left-hand side of assignments in our language.
+We do not consider function pointers, go to statements, continue statements, and switch statements (see 4.4).